youssefdahmou/Text_Summarization_Project/README.md

 To use the summarization application:

 1. Clone the project repository.
-2. Navigate to the "app" folder.
+2. Navigate to the "Summary_app" folder.
 3. Install the required dependencies using `pip install -r requirements.txt`.
 4. Run the Flask app with the command `python app.py`.